 “The best part about Hardinger's course is the access to past

 circumstances.
-Granted theres always something new on the actual
+Granted there is always something new on the

 midterm so focus on conceptual understanding of each question's